Ian McKellen: 1965–1985: National Theatre acclaim

+1986–2000: Established actor

 In 1986, he returned to Broadway in the revival of Anton Chekhov's first play Wild Honey alongside Kim Cattrall and Kate Burton.
 The play concerned a local Russian schoolteacher who struggles to remain faithful to his wife, despite the attention of three other women.
 McKellen received mixed reviews from critics in particular Frank Rich of The New York Times who praised him for his "bravura and athletically graceful technique that provides everything except, perhaps, the thing that matters most—sustained laughter".
 He later wrote, "Mr. McKellen finds himself in the peculiar predicament of the star who strains to carry a frail supporting cast".
 In 1989 he played Iago in production of Othello by the Royal Shakespeare Company.
+McKellen starred in the British drama Scandal (1989) a fictionalised account of the Profumo affair that rocked the government of British prime minister Harold Macmillan.
+McKellen portrayed John Profumo.
+The film starred Joanne Whalley, and John Hurt.
+The film premiered at the 1989 Cannes Film Festival and competed for the Palme d'Or.
+When his friend and colleague, Patrick Stewart, decided to accept the role of Captain Jean-Luc Picard in the American television series, Star Trek: The Next Generation, McKellen strongly advised him not to throw away his respected theatrical career to work in television.
+However, McKellen later conceded that Stewart had been prudent in accepting the role, which made him a global star and later followed his example such as co-starring with Stewart in the X-Men superhero film series.

 From 1990 to 1992, he acted in a world tour of a lauded revival of Richard III, playing the title character.
 The production played at the Brooklyn Academy of Music for two weeks before continuing its tour where Frank Rich of New York Times was able to review it.
 In his piece, he praised McKellen's performance writing, "Mr McKellen's highly sophisticated sense of theatre and fun drives him to reveal the secrets of how he pulls his victims' strings whether he is addressing the audience in a soliloquy or not".
 For his performance he received the Laurence Olivier Award for Best Actor.

-In 1992, he acted in Pam Gems's revival of Chekov's Uncle Vanya at the Royal National Theatre alongside Antony Sher, and Janet McTeer.
-From 1993 to 1997 McKellen toured in a one-man show entitled, A Knights Out, about coming out as a gay man.
-Laurie Winer from The Los Angeles Times wrote, "Even if he is preaching to the converted, McKellen makes us aware of the vast and powerful intolerance outside the comfortable walls of the theatre.
-Endowed with a rare technique, he is a natural storyteller, an admirable human being and a hands-on activist".
-From 1997 to 1998, he starred as Dr. Tomas Stockmann in a revival of Henrik Ibsen's An Enemy of the People.
-Later that year he played Garry Essendine in the Noël Coward comedy Present Laughter at the West Yorkshire Playhouse.